OpenDAoC/OpenDAoC-Website/src/content/docs/docs/core/manual-setup.md

 description: Instructions for getting started with OpenDAoC without using Docker.
 ---

-The easiest way to get started is to use the Docker container as described in the [Getting Started](/docs/docs/getting-started) guide, but this guide will also cover how to compile and run the server on Linux.
+The easiest way to get started is to use the Docker container as described in the [Docker Setup][1] guide, but this guide will also cover how to compile and run the server on Linux.

 ## Setting up the environment